CourtneyNewmarch/Group-11-BFB321-Semester-Project/README.md

 └── README.md                  # This file

-# Usage
+## Installation

+1. **Download & Setup**
-1. Download all the provided files from github and save them in one folder
+   - Download all project files from GitHub and save them in a single folder
-2. Initialize the database using the SQLite command line method above
+   - Ensure you have Python installed on your system

+2. **Database Initialization**
+   - Open terminal/command prompt in the project folder
+   - Run: `sqlite3 Medications.db < Medications.sql` to create and populate the database

+3. **Launch Application**
+   - In the same terminal, run: `python app.py`
+   - Wait for the confirmation message: `* Running on http://127.0.0.1:5000`

+## Usage

+4. **Access System**
-3. Open LogiTrack.html in your web browser (by clicking on the page Frontpage.html)
+   - Open your web browser and navigate to: `http://localhost:5000`
-4. Navigate through the different pages to manage your medication inventory, user data and order creation.
-The use cases are valid for pharmacy personnel, medication staff and customers.
+   - The LogiTrack homepage will load automatically

+5. **Navigate Portals**
+   - Use the navigation menu to access different portals:
+     - **Pharmacy Portal**: For inventory management and supplier tracking
+     - **Medical Staff Portal**: For stock checking and internal orders
+     - **Customer Portal**: For placing orders and prescription upload

+6. **Create Accounts**
+   - Click "Sign Up" to create user accounts for testing different roles
+   - Select appropriate role (Pharmacy, Medical Staff, or Customer) during registration

+# API Endpoints

+The system includes RESTful endpoints for:

+- Inventory management (add, remove, update items)
+- Order processing and status updates
+- Supplier management
+- User authentication and role management

 # Technologies Used

+### Frontend
-- HTML5: Structure and forms
+- **HTML5** - Page structure and semantic markup
-- Bootstrap 5.3.8: UI framework and styling
+- **Bootstrap 5.3** - Responsive UI framework and components
-- Bootstrap Icons: Icon set
-- CSS
+- **CSS3** - Custom styling and layout
+- **Bootstrap Icons** - UI icons and visual elements
+- **Jinja2 Templating** - Dynamic HTML rendering

+### Backend
+- **Python** - Server-side programming language
+- **Flask** - Web framework for routing and application logic
-- SQLite: Database for data persistence
+- **SQLite** - Database for data persistence and management

 # Browser Compatibility
 The application works with all modern browsers that support HTML5 and CSS3, including: